Thomas Duarte: Miami Dolphins

 Duarte was selected by the Miami Dolphins in the seventh round, 231st overall, in the 2016 NFL draft.
 On September 3, 2016, he was released by the Dolphins as part of final roster cuts.
-He was later signed to their practice squad.
+Duarte was later re-signed to the team's practice squad.
 He was promoted to the active roster on November 5.
-The next day, he was in for two snaps in a 27–23 win over the New York Jets in his only action for the season.
+The next day, Duarte was in for two snaps in a 27–23 win over the New York Jets in his only action for the Dolphins during the season.

-On September 2, 2017, Duarte was waived by the Dolphins and was signed to the practice squad the next day.
+On September 2, 2017, Duarte was waived by the Dolphins; he was re-signed to the practice squad the following day.
 He was promoted to the active roster on December 20 to replace tight end Julius Thomas, who was placed on injured reserve.

 During the 2018 offseason, Duarte missed part of the team's training program with a shoulder injury.
-He returned for training camp but was among the Dolphins final cuts before the 2018 season after he failed to supplant veterans MarQueis Gray and A. J. Derby.
+He returned for training camp but was among the Dolphins final cuts before the regular season after he failed to supplant veterans MarQueis Gray and A. J. Derby.

 Los Angeles Chargers

 On September 3, 2018, Duarte was signed to the Los Angeles Chargers' practice squad.
-He was released on September 25, 2018.
+He was released by the Chargers on September 25.